willkg/treevert/docs/api.rst

   a.b.[-1].Bar

-One nice thing about paths is that they're just strings, so you can compose them using string operations.
+Paths can be composed using string operations since they're just strings.

+FIXME(willkg): Add diagram showing a tree with edges specified by a path.

 Key
 ---

-Keys are identifiers that:
+Keys are identifiers that are:

-1. are made of ascii alphanumeric characters, hyphens, and underscores
+1. composed entirely of ascii alphanumeric characters, hyphens, and underscores
-2. are at least one character long
+2. at least one character long

 For example, these are all valid keys::